Link to Care After Cancer Welcome, Guest!

 Account

 If you forgot your password, go to the Login page.
 Select "Forgot Password?" which will direct you to the password recovery screen.
-You will be asked to enter your email address, and then provide the answer to the question you entered when you registered for your SurvivorLink™ account.
-If you successfully answer the question, a new password will be emailed to you.
+You will be asked to enter your email address.
 We suggest you then login to your SurvivorLink™ account and change your password (Login, go to My Account...Edit Profile...Change Password).

 Login to SurvivorLink™ using your current password.
 Go to the "My Account" page.
 Select "Change Password".
 Follow the instructions to change your password.